jon-lau/Sample_Kaltura_Player/README.md

         <cuepoint id="VID01" time="00:00:00" src="media/Slides/noslide.png"/>
     </cuepoints>

 Cuepoints are used to control presentation slides during the video.
 You can have multiple cuepoints and each have a unique ID and the time in the video that you wish to see the slide at.
-Each cuepoint will appear on the video progress bar and in the "Resources" tab on the right side of the player.
+Each cuepoint will appear on the video progress bar as a marker and in the "Resources" tab on the right side of the player.
 Clicking on a slide in the "Resources" tab will take you to that time in the video.

 ### Resources Example